Adamhingoro/micro-restaurants/README.md

 use the directory `./deployment/k8s/`

-before loading any files to the kubernetes make sure to configure the envoriment variables in env-secret.yaml and env-configmap.yaml
+before loading any files to the kubernetes make sure to configure the envoriment variables in `env-secret.yaml` and `env-configmap.yaml`

+# Runnig the Application
+once you deploy the application you can access the frontend : http://[your-reverse-proxy-address]:8100/admin/ for admin and http://[your-reverse-proxy-address]:8100/front/ for ordering and viewing the menu.

+# Default Admin credentails
+email `adam@gmail.com`
+password `computer`

 # Thank You